lumliolum/lumliolum.github.io/_posts/2024-05-18-interview-exp-mtech-research.md

 \end{pmatrix}
 $$

 M: I told him that the matrix is a permutation matrix.
-After some time, I recognized it as symmetric matrix and told that eigen values will be real.
+After some time, I recognized it as symmetric matrix and said eigen values will be real.

 I2: okay, can you find them ?